sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 # 8. Continuation-passing style (CPS)
 The concept of **CPS** can be traced back to the work of several computer scientists, including [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)), [Peter Landin](https://en.wikipedia.org/wiki/Peter_Landin), and [Christopher Strachey](https://en.wikipedia.org/wiki/Christopher_Strachey).

 However, the specific term "*continuation-passing style*" and its use in programming languages can be attributed to the American computer scientist [Daniel P. Friedman](https://en.wikipedia.org/wiki/Daniel_P._Friedman) and his colleagues.
-In the early 1970s,

 ## 8.1 Definition
 This one is tricky to define without any previous context of what continuation is.
 Because of this, we'll first define a few concepts that will be useful.